Priorities For Building A Better System

 Bonus: Chasing that “last 5%”

 If you’ve done everything else imaginable from the fundamentals of room treatment and speaker placement, to achieving system synergy, that gets your feet tapping every time, there’s always the desire to see what else is out there, and what more you can do to further improve your system.
-You can spend crazy amounts of money chasing after those last minor changes, some of which may be better or even worse than what you already have, or just end up being a lateral move, exchanging one aspect of performance for another.
+You can spend crazy amounts of money chasing after those last minor changes, some of which may be better or worse than what you already have, or just end up being a lateral move, exchanging one aspect of performance for another.

-Going Beyond: In order to take things further, you often have to explore the more unique and often esoteric technologies and concepts that are often impractical for the vast majority of the market, like rotary subwoofers, battery-powered gear, power conditioning or regeneration, dedicated power lines, modifications to gear or speakers, open-baffle designs, new & emerging or even proprietary technologies.
+Going Beyond: In order to take things further, you often have to explore the more unique and often esoteric technologies and concepts that are often impractical for the vast majority of the market, like rotary subwoofers, battery-powered gear, op-amp rolling, tube rolling, power conditioning or even regeneration, dedicated power lines, modifications to gear or speakers, open-baffle designs, new & emerging or even proprietary technologies.
 The list goes on.
 It’s here where you have to decide what works, and what makes sense for your system and what you’re after, and what falls within your budget.
-Multiple sets of three, small, wooden pucks scattered around your room might improve the Feng-shui of your room, but it likely isn’t going to ascend the sound of your system to another plane of existence.
+Multiple sets of three, small, wooden pucks scattered around your room might improve the “Feng-shui” of your room, but it likely isn’t going to ascend the sound of your system to another plane of existence.
 However, removing the noise from your power and gear is going to help with improving the soundstage performance by avoiding or even removing the electrical noise of other devices in your system/home.